Quantum many-body analysis of spin-2 bosons with two-body inelastic decay: Conclusions

 \section{Conclusions}

 We have investigated the dynamics of spin-2 bosons with atomic dissipation.
-In the previous study~\cite{Eto}, it was shown experimentally and numerically that the dissipation can enhance the transverse magnetization in the time evolution, and the results of the mean-field calculations were found to agree well with the experiments.
+In a previous related study~\cite{Eto}, it was shown experimentally and numerically that dissipation can enhance the transverse magnetization in the time evolution, and the results of the mean-field calculations were found to agree well with the experiments.
 By contrast, the present work focused on the quantum many-body nature of a system with a small number of particles.
-We proved that the steady states for this system are restricted to statistical mixtures of states with maximum total spins, given by Eq.~(18) with Eq.~(17).
+We proved that the steady states for this system are restricted to statistical mixtures of states with maximum total spins, given by Eq.~(\ref{rho_ss_general}) with Eqs.~(\ref{maxF_general}) and (\ref{rho_N_general}).
 We performed numerical simulations using the master equation with and without the quadratic Zeeman term.
-Without the quadratic Zeeman term, we found that the system indeed reached a steady state with the maximum total spins.
-When the quadratic Zeeman term was removed in the early stages of time evolution, a relatively large number of particles were found to remain in the steady state.
-We concluded that this state resembles a Schr\"{o}dinger-cat-like state, formed by the superposition of mean-field-like states.
-This suggests that particle dissipation not only destroys the quantum properties but also creates nontrivial quantum many-body states.
-Although in the present study we considered $^{87}\textrm{Rb}$ atoms, other atomic species, such as $^{23}\textrm{Na}$ atoms, may be experimentally suitable, since their inelastic decay rates are much larger \cite{Gorlitz,Julienne,Burke} and steady states can be reached much faster.
+In the simulations without the quadratic Zeeman term, we confirmed that the system indeed reached a steady state with the maximum total spins. { However, the probability of obtaining the nonclassical state in Eq.~(\ref{rho_N20}) was extremely small.
+In the simulations that included the quadratic Zeeman term, the transverse magnetization was enhanced, but the nonclassical state was still lost from the final steady state.} When the quadratic Zeeman term was removed in the early stages of time evolution, a relatively large number of particles was found to remain in the steady state. { Therefore, the nonclassical state in Eq.~(\ref{rho_N20}) can be obtained with a high probability. } This finding suggests that particle dissipation not only destroys the quantum properties but also highlights nontrivial quantum many-body states.
+Although we considered $^{87}\mathrm{Rb}$ atoms in the present study, other atomic species, such as $^{23}\mathrm{Na}$ atoms, may be experimentally suitable, since their inelastic decay rates are much larger \cite{Gorlitz,Julienne,Burke} and steady states can be reached much faster.